codersforcauses/bfa-rescue/README.md

 Runs the app's backend only in development mode.
 Backend server runs on port 3000

+### `yarn seed`

+When running the backend application for the first time.
+Run this command to create database, collections and documents and load initial data.

+### `yarn migrate:up`

+Run the pending migrations.
+Refer to: [migration-mongo documentation](https://github.com/seppevs/migrate-mongo)

+### `yarn migrate:down`

+Revert previous migration.
+Refer to: [migration-mongo documentation](https://github.com/seppevs/migrate-mongo)

 <!-- ### `yarn test`

 Launches the test runner in the interactive watch mode.\